Skip to main content

 For alfalfa producers, damage by alfalfa weevil threatens both short- and long-term economic goals.
 Defoliation, reduced yield and quality are immediate concerns.
 In addition, loss of yield in the current crop, inhibition of growth in subsequent cuttings, increased susceptibility to disease and early weed encroachment can further decrease stand life.

-Development of new insecticide products and increasing costs in testing and regulation of these products make it essential to preserve and extend the life of each MoA through integrated resistance management (IRM) programs.
-Understanding the principles of resistance management is crucial in helping growers and certified crop advisors proactively manage alfalfa weevil populations.
+Development of new insecticide products and increasing costs in testing and regulation of these products make it essential to preserve and extend the life of each mode of action through Integrated Resistance Management programs.
+Understanding the principles of resistance management is crucial in helping growers and certified crop advisors pro-actively manage alfalfa weevil populations.

 The number of compounds screened by the chemical industry just to find and commercialize one product continues to escalate (Figure 1).
-These issues along with the ever-present threat of resistance make developing IRM programs even more challenging.
+These issues, along with the ever-present threat of resistance, make developing Integrated Resistance Management programs even more challenging.

 Graph of the research and development costs

 The most effective plan to combat alfalfa weevil insecticide resistance is to incorporate as many strategies as feasible to prevent it from occurring.
-When working toward this goal, incorporation of an Integrated Resistance Management (IRM) program in conjunction with a comprehensive IPM approach is recommended.
+When working toward this goal, incorporation of an Integrated Resistance Management program in conjunction with a comprehensive Integrated Pest Management approach is recommended.
 This type of system covers three basic components: monitoring pest complexes in the field for changes in population survival, focusing on economic thresholds and integrating multiple control strategies.

 Name and Group # Active Ingredient Example Products